-The yacht's design revolves around an all-season terrace found forward on the main deck tucked in the bow, which offers a concealed spot for relaxing while underway or at anchor.
+The INFYNITO 90 revolves around an all-season terrace found forward on the main deck tucked in the bow, which offers a concealed spot for relaxing while underway or at anchor.
 The name plays on the FY initials of Ferretti Yachts, while also nodding to the model’s “infinite” onboard experience that “connects the boat to the horizon like never before”, according to the yard.

-The InFYnito 90 is characterised by a class-leading use of space, with 100 square metres of exterior space that equates to almost 50 per cent more than the segment average.
+INFYNITO 90 is characterised by a class-leading use of space, with 100 square metres of exterior space that equates to almost 50 per cent more than the segment average.
 A further 140 square metres is reserved for interior living space, which is 25 per cent more than comparable yachts, according to the shipyard.
-The model also offers scope for customisation, with options to tweak the layout to cater to both formal and open-plan settings.
+This is also the first Ferretti Yachts model to feature a skylounge completely surrounded by windows, with direct access onto the upper deck cockpit.